 What other names is Red Yeast known by?

-Arroz de Levadura Roja, Cholestin, Hong Qu, Koji Rouge, Levure de Riz Rouge, Monascus, Monascus purpureus, Monascus Purpureus Went, Red Rice, Red Rice Yeast, Red Yeast Rice, Red Yeast Rice Extract, Riz Rouge, Xue Zhi Kang, XueZhiKang, XZK, Zhibituo, Zhi Tai.
+Arroz de Levadura Roja, Cholestin, Hong Qu, Hongqu, Koji Rouge, Levure de Riz Rouge, Monascus, Monascus purpureus, Monascus Purpureus Went, Red Koji, Red Rice, Red Rice Yeast, Red Yeast Rice, Red Yeast Rice Extract, Riz Rouge, Xue Zhi Kang, XueZhiKang, XZK, Zhibituo, Zhi Tai.

 What is Red Yeast?

 Red yeast is the product of rice fermented with Monascus purpureus yeast.
-Red yeast supplements
+People use red yeast as medicine.

-Red yeast is used for maintaining desirable cholesterol levels
+Red yeast is taken by mouth to maintain desirable cholesterol levels

 in people with high cholesterol